mloseto/mloseto.github.io/_pages/about.md

 Welcome!
 I am an Assistant Professor at Bocconi University and an IGIER affiliate.
 My primary area of interest lies at the intersection of
 <strong>industrial organization</strong> and <strong>financial economics</strong>.

-I obtained my PhD in Economics from the University of Chicago in 2024.
 <p>  </p>

 </div>